ptrsr/AR-Workshop/workshop_tutorial.md

 - **Showcase your app**
 And drink a beer together

-but the implementation is totally up to you!
-Be creative and have fun!

 ## Vuforia setup in Unity
 First, we'll enable the Vuforia plugin by going to **Edit** -> **Project Settings** -> **Player** -> **XR Settings** and enabling Vuforia Augmented Reality.
 ![Checkboxes](images/player.jpg)